FirePing32/tech-tweet-bot/README.md

 # [@TechTweetBot](https://twitter.com/TechTweetBot)

-_Tweet new stories from HackerNews every 2 hours._<br>
+_Tweet new stories from HackerNews every hour._<br>
-A cron job is setup using GitHub actions to run the script once in every 2 hours.
+A cron job is setup using GitHub actions to run the script once every hour.

 ## Configuration